ethereum/consensus-specs/sync/optimistic.md

 - The `execute_payload` function MUST return `True` if the execution engine returns `SYNCING` or `VALID`.
 An `INVALID` response MUST return `False`.

-In addition to this change to validation, the consensus engine MUST be able to ascertain, after import, which blocks returned `SYNCING` and which returned `VALID`.
-This document will assume that consensus engines store the following
+In addition to this change to validation, the consensus engine MUST be able to ascertain, after import, which blocks returned `SYNCING` (`optimistic_roots`) and which returned `VALID`.
-set:

-- `optimistic_roots: Set[Root]`: `hash_tree_root(block)` where
-	`block.body.execution_payload` is known to be `SYNCING`.

-Notably, blocks included in `optimistic_roots` have passed all verifications included in `process_block` (noting the modifications to the `execute_payload`).
+Notably, optimistically imported blocks MUST have passed all verifications included in `process_block` (noting the modifications to the `execute_payload`).
 I.e., the blocks are fully verified but awaiting execution of the `ExecutionPayload`.